marc2332/dioxus-cheatsheet/content/_index.md

 #### `use_shared_state`

-You can use `use_shared_state` to share a certain value all the way down to it's children.
+You can use `use_shared_state` to access a shared value by one of the component ancestors.

 ```rust